For many, sweat is an uncomfortable fact of life — especially when it happens in the land down under.

 The area around your vaginal opening (vulva) is made of very delicate and sensitive tissue.
 Antiperspirants and deodorants may work for your pits, but they can do more than a little damage below the belt.

 Instead of reaching for your usual stick or spray, try something made specifically for this area.
 Anthony No Sweat Body Defense is a popular option.

-For most people, bathing 1–2 times per day with soap and water is enough to wash away the sweat and oils that cause odor.
+For most people, bathing one or two times per day with soap and water is enough to wash away the sweat and oils that cause odor.
 Just be sure to use a gentle, moisturizing body wash, like this one from Cetaphil.

-Any powders that are 100 percent cornstarch will help absorb moisture without increasing your risk of cancer.
-Johnson’s now has a pure cornstarch baby powder, but they still make the talc version, so be sure to check the ingredients.
+Any powders that are 100 percent cornstarch will help absorb moisture.
+Johnson’s makes a pure cornstarch baby powder.

 If you have nothing to change into, panty liners and pads can provide a quick fix for wet underwear.
 But they can also make you sweat more.
 Most panty liners aren’t breathable and trap heat in your crotch area.